 December 19 The Vanishing Half by Brit Bennett

 January 23 The Rose Code by Kate Quinn

 Readings on Racial Justice Book Club

-The Readings on Racial Justice Book Club meets every second Tuesday of the month at 5 p.m.
+The Readings on Racial Justice Book Club meets virtually via Zoom every second Tuesday of the month at 5 p.m.
 New members are always welcome.
-Check out our calendar for events and to register to receive the link to participate.
+Check out our calendar of events to register and to receive the link to participate.

 January 11 Living in a World That Can't be Fixed: Reimagining Counterculture Today by Curtis White

 February 8 What's Mine and Yours by Naima Coster